 Joey: Well, I had breakfast here, so technically I just saved $3.50.

 Monica: M-E-G was good for me, but I dumped her...
 Y'know, my motto is, "get out before they go down."

 Joey: That is so not my motto!

-Joey: (in a tough-guy voice) Uh, hello Mrs. Buffay.
+Joey: (on the phone using a tough-guy voice) Uh, hello Mrs. Buffay...?
 I know where your dog is.
-I want you to know he'll be returned to you... almost as good as new, within... within twenty-four hours.
+I want you to know he'll be returned to you... almost as good as new, within... within twenty-four hours...
 Uh, g'bye.

 Joey: Haven't you ever gotten beat up before?